 3. Treat the Whole Person

 Recognise a patient’s individuality by taking into account individual physical, mental, genetic, environmental, social, and other factors.

 Prevention is preferable to cure in order to keep the Vital Force at all times at its optimum.

-The Naturopath educates his patients by bringing a better understanding of health, how to attain and maintain it and how to avoid getting sick.
+The Naturopath educates his patients by bringing a better understanding of health, how to maintain it and how to avoid getting sick.
 This way the patient can take responsibility for himself.

 A Naturopath follows Naturopathic principles with the aim to get the body back to health.
 He always searches for the underlying cause of a disease.
 In order to find the correct treatment to improve a patients Vital Force, he will ask specific questions.
 A Homeopath’s diagnostic is to find the individual homeopathic remedy.
 A Naturopathic Nutritionist recommends an individual diet and possibly Supplements or Super foods.
 A Naturopathic Herbalist prescribes herbs(s) specific to a patients condition and a Naturopathic Acupuncturist works out an individual treatment plan for each patient.A Naturopathic Nutritionist follows Naturopathic principals knowing that every person is an individual and requires a personalized nutritional approach to health.
 A Naturopathic Nutritionist focus on the following:

 A Naturopathic Herbalist focuses on Naturopathic principals and prescribes herbs for the individual, taking all symptoms into consideration.

 A Naturopathic Acupuncturist follows Naturopathic Principles looking at the whole person when treating a patient knowing that a symptom is not the disease.
 A Naturopathic Acupuncturist focuses on: